PDKetchum/module-18-social-network-api/README.md

 ## Overview

-As a social media start up, to make sure my website can handle large ammounts of unstructured data, I created a API using NoSQL database.
+As a social media start up, to make sure my website can handle large amounts of unstructured data, I created a API using NoSQL database.

 I can view, create, update, and delete: